Post by Joanna on Jul 15, 2017 14:34:51 GMT -5

 Things You May Not Know about 'The Amityville Horror' Case

-The swarming flies, the demonic pig, the ooze seeping through the walls and floorboards ... the house (above) that was once called 112 Ocean Avenue in Amityville, Long Island, has been a staple of Hollywood for decades.
+The swarming flies, the demonic pig, the ooze seeping through the walls and floorboards ... the house (above) that was once known as 112 Ocean Avenue in Amityville, Long Island, has been a staple of Hollywood for decades.
 Though you’re probably aware the supernatural film series is allegedly based on true events, there are plenty of creepy facts about the “Amityville Horror” case you may not know.
-The movies never tell the full story – and it turns out the whole thing is even more complicated than most people think.
+The movies never tell the full story – and it turns out the events and their aftermath are more complicated than most people think.

-When we talk about the Amityville Horror case, we’re really talking about two cases: the mass murders committed by Ronald “Butch” DeFeo, Jr. in November 1974, and the experiences of George and Kathleen Lutz in December 1975. after they moved into the house where those murders took place.
+The Amityville Horror case actually consists of two primary incidents: the mass murders committed by Ronald “Butch” DeFeo, Jr. in November 1974, and the experiences of George and Kathleen Lutz in December 1975, after they moved into the house where those murders took place.
 On Nov.
 13, 1974, all members of the DeFeo family – save Butch – were found murdered in their beds.
 Ronald Jr. was later arrested, tried for the killings and found guilty Nov.
 21, 1975.
-Just a month after the conviction, the Lutzes moved into the house and well ... as they tell it, things didn’t go exactly as planned.
+Just a month after his conviction, the Lutzes moved into the house and well ... as they tell it, things didn’t go exactly as planned.

 Still, it’s impossible to talk about the alleged haunted house without discussing the murder and vice versa.
 The two are inextricably intertwined and each is chilling in its own way.
 Following are some of the weirder aspects of both.
 Sometimes truth really is stranger than fiction.